fe-moldark/wesleykent-website/thebasics.markdown

 # Some random thoughts to begin

-To viewing tasks running on a machine:<br>
+To view tasks running on a machine:<br>
 - I trust you know how this works on Windows, go to task manager
 - With Linux you can use `ps aux` and then `grep` for specific processes.
-To kill by process ID, just `kill PID`
+To kill by process ID, just use `kill PID`

 For current location in the system, use `pwd`.